 - Sorbet flavors: I used strawberry, raspberry, and mango sorbet , but use any you like.
 For the perfect traditional margaritas, look for lime sorbet.

 - To rim a glass: Make a small cut down the middle of a lime wedge.
-Stick this cut right on the edge of your glass, and rub the lime all the way around.
+Stick this cut right on the edge of your glass, and rub the lime all the way around the edge.
 Dip the lime-covered edge into a shallow bowl or dish filled with coarse salt or granulated sugar.